paescebu/CustomKeyboardKit/README.md

 ## Features
 - Build the entire keyboard layout in SwiftUI
+    - Doesn't even have to be a keyboard, **build literally anything that pops up for focused text fields!**
 - Can play native iOS/iPadOS keyboard sounds and haptic feedback
 - Use it in UIKit or SwiftUI
 - Interact with the focused text using the UITextDocumentProxy closure parameter